 This review is for the Simplicity Bias Tape Maker.
 When I want to quickly run up some bias binding for a craft project the Simplicity Bias Tape Maker is what I use.
 It’s easy to use and there are a number of tip sizes available that make ideal for most of the projects I do.

 It comes packaged in a neat little container so it fits nicely in a spare spot on the craft table.
 I haven’t had any problems with running the material through the machine it even handles the pieces of fabric that have been joined together without any hassle.
-I did have an issue at the start as the I couldn’t get the material to run through on its own but it was operator error and once I worked out that I needed to push the cover in securely I have had no problems since.
+I did have an issue at the start as I couldn’t get the material to run through on its own but it was operator error and once I worked out that I needed to push the cover in securely I have had no problems since.

-- There are no burnt fingers, something I used to suffer when ironing my tape, now my fingers are no where near the hot iron.
+- There are no burnt fingers, something I used to suffer when ironing my tape, now my fingers are nowhere near the hot iron.

 Personally, I can’t speak highly enough of this little machine.
 I generally use the 1¼” tip and I have a choice of two tips, one folds the material in half and the other folds in both sides to the middle of the strip.

-I mostly use cotton fabric but there is a temperature gauge that allows you to set the right temperature for the fabric you are using.
+- I mostly use cotton fabric but there is a temperature gauge that allows you to set the right temperature for the fabric you are using.

-And if I walk away and forget to turn it off that’s not a problem as the machine turns off after 10 mins.
+- And if I walk away and forget to turn it off that’s not a problem as the machine turns off after 10 mins.
 This is a great feature because sometimes I am in such a hurry to get back to my project I simply bundle up the bias tape and forget to press the off button.